Privacy Policy

 What Miaise collects and why, in plain terms:

-- Therapist accounts: name, email, phone number, state, license credential, professional liability insurance details, multi-factor authentication enrollment metadata, app version, and error reports.
-Collected to verify professional credentials, operate the account, and maintain service reliability.
+• Therapist accounts: name, email, phone number, state, license credential, professional liability insurance details, multi-factor authentication enrollment metadata, payment-method metadata held by Stripe, app version, and error reports.
+Collected to verify professional credentials, operate the account, process subscription billing, and maintain service reliability.

 Miaise does not sell personal information.
 Miaise does not share personal information for cross-context behavioral advertising.
 Miaise does not use sensitive personal information for purposes beyond what is listed in § 4.